davidwrede/chef-web-docs-1/step_resource/step_resource_machine_file_get_remote_file.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_machine_file_get_remote_file

 A deployment process requires more than just setting up machines.
 For example, files may need to be copied to machines from remote locations.
-The following example shows how to use the |resource remote_file| resource to grab a tarball from a URL, create a machine, copy that tarball to the machine, and then get that machine running by using a recipe that installs and configures that tarball on the machine:
+The following example shows how to use the **remote_file** resource to grab a tarball from a URL, create a machine, copy that tarball to the machine, and then get that machine running by using a recipe that installs and configures that tarball on the machine:

 .. code-block:: ruby